-Moving to the field of legal standards, national governments are important sources of regulations for cadastral surveyors, in their role as protectors of the right to hold land (on which so much economic development and stability depends).
+Moving to the field of legal standards, national governments, in their role as protectors of the right to hold land (on which so much economic development and stability depends), are an important source of regulations for cadastral surveyors.
 As with official standardisation activities, such laws can lag significantly behind technical developments and, through setting input controls, can inhibit effective use of resources.

-A whole raft of other legislation affects surveyors as business people and employers, for instance legislation on health and safety, taxation, etc. This Guide does not attempt to cover this type of regulation, where lobbying of government is most effectively completed on a national level.
+A whole raft of other legislation affects surveyors as business people and employers, for instance legislation on health and safety, taxation, etc. This Guide does not attempt to cover this type of regulation, where lobbying of government is most effectively completed at a national level.

-Inevitably, the move to globalisation has also affected legislation, with the role of the European Union being the prime example and the requirements of the North American Free Trade Agreement being another.
+Inevitably, the move to globalisation has also affected legislation, with the role of the European Union being the prime example and the requirements of the North American Free Trade Agreement (NAFTA) being another.
 At a global level, the OECD attempts to spread good practice around the world.
-In the surveying field, organisations such as EuroGeographics attempt to ensure that European National Mapping Authorities work together to best effect.
+In the surveying field, a number of organisations attempt to ensure that organisations and nations work together to best effect.
+An example of this is EuroGeographics, which coordinates the work of European National Mapping Agencies.